2Working Holiday Visa (Subclass 417) eligibility requirements

 Having a criminal record doesn’t mean you will be denied a WHV—applications are reviewed on a case-by-case basis.

-Having at least AUD5000 to cover initial travel and living expenses
+Have at least AU$5000 to cover initial travel and living expenses

-You must have at least AUD5,000 to cover your initial living and travel expenses in Australia.
-This is around EUR3150 or CAD4750—check the exchange rate below for a more accurate conversion.
+You must have at least AU5000 to cover your initial living and travel expenses in Australia.
+Check the exchange rate for an accurate conversion from your home currency, although it is fine to share proof of funds in your home currency (as long as it is written in English).

-• you have at least AUD5000 (or the equivalent amount in local currency) to support yourself while you’re in Australia;
+• you have at least AU$5000 (or the equivalent amount in local currency) to support yourself while you’re in Australia.

-• if you don’t have a return/onward ticket, you will have enough money to leave Australia at the end of your stay.
-No specific amount is mentioned in addition to the mandatory AUD5000 but note that a plane ticket from Australia to Europe is around EUR700-1000.
+• if you don’t have a return/onward ticket, you must have enough money to leave Australia at the end of your stay.
+No specific amount is mentioned in addition to the mandatory AU$5000 but note that a plane ticket from Australia to Europe can be expensive.

-This proof of funds may be checked again upon arrival in Australia, so make sure you have a recent bank statement or a letter from your financial institution as well as a return/onward ticket or additional funds.
+This proof of funds may be checked again upon arrival in Australia, so make sure you have a recent bank statement or a letter from your financial institution, as well as additional funds for your return flight home.

-You can, of course, save more than AUD5000 (it’s actually a good idea!)—this is the bare minimum required.
+You can, of course, save more than AU$5000 (it’s actually a good idea!)—this is the bare minimum required.

 This is an easy step, you simply have to acknowledge the Australian Values Statement that confirms you will respect the Australian way of life and obey Australian laws when you apply for the visa.
 Simply click on “next” and it’s done!